RAF Lakenheath: have US nuclear weapons returned to Britain?

 Resist

-The return of US nuclear weapons to Britain is a huge challenge for the peace movement, and CND will do everything we can to prevent these weapons being sited here.
+The return of US nuclear weapons to Britain is a huge challenge for the peace movement.
 Millions mobilised across Europe against the imposition of cruise and Pershing missiles in the 1980s.
 We got rid of all those weapons then, and we must have the energy, the commitment, and the confidence to do that again.

-Hundreds of campaigners have already protested at the base in response to recent developments, with plans for many more protests and actions to come.
+Hundreds of campaigners have already protested at the base in response to recent developments.
+The Lakenheath Alliance for Peace has been formed, with dozens of organisations coming together to organise protest actions at the base.

 CND calls on the UK government to refuse to host American nuclear weapons in this country.
 The US should also withdraw all their other nuclear weapons from Europe.
 A withdrawal of all US/NATO nuclear weapons from Europe would help reduce tensions at this dangerous time and would significantly contribute to taking forward nuclear disarmament internationally.